Pagebanner

 We can use a nice wrapper function for this code that accepts either a fully qualified file name or the file name only of a file in C:\Windows\Media, making it simpler to play a sound.
 This function, called PlayTheSound is shown below.

-Sub PlayTheSound(ByVal WhatSound As String)
+Sub PlayTheSound(ByVal WhatSound As String, Optional Flags As Long = 0)

 If Dir(WhatSound, vbNormal) = "" Then